x-tabdeveloping/polymorphism-martin.github.io/polymorphism/index.md

         print((x as Num).i)
 }
 ```
-Even in those modern languages which follow this guideline there exists such thing as smart casting, where you don't have to explicit about your castings (e.g. Kotlin)
+Even in those modern languages which follow this guideline there exists such thing as smart casting, where you don't have to be explicit about your castings (e.g. Kotlin)

 Let's look at the other solution : ***Pattern matching***
 ```scala